kcrimi/proposal_site/_posts/2014-01-04-first-package.md

 latlong: [29.969466, -90.066875]
 ---

 At 10am on Dec 29th, Melissa's scavenger hunt is activated, telling her that somewhere in our Airbnb is a care package has been hidden with something that will help her on her trip.
-She finds 2 jazzy passes ( 1 day metro passes) and a puzzle piece clue with the word `Muffaletta` on it.
+She finds 2 Jazzy passes (1 day metro passes) and a puzzle piece clue with the word `Muffaletta` on it.

 <!--excerpt-->